CatalystCode/spk/docs/service-introspection-onboarding.md

 - Make sure the variable `tag_name` is set to the tag name for the image being built in your docker step.

-- Add the task early on so that information is sent to spk.

 - Add the task before the crucial steps in your pipeline.
 This will capture details about failures if the important steps fail.